 Refractive error – This is the prescription for glasses or contacts that corrects nearsightedness, farsightedness and/or astigmatism to give optimal vision.
 Even the smallest of refractive errors can be corrected to help the visual system perform at its very best.
 Providing our visual system with the clearest image possible allows us to process the information being sent from our eyes much quicker.
 The faster our brain can process the visual information, the sooner we can make a decision and react.
 This can be especially important for athletes such as ice hockey goalies who have very little time to spot a puck coming towards them from a slapshot.

 Sports eye injuries – Sports do pose a certain risk of injury.
-When most people think of sports related injuries, the first thing that comes to mind is a joint sprain or a pulled muscle, but concussions and eye injuries are on the rise.
+When most people think of sports-related injuries, the first thing that comes to mind is a joint sprain or a pulled muscle, but concussions and eye injuries are on the rise.
 Preventing these injuries is certainly better than dealing with them.
-Before stepping on the field, rink or court ensure that you have the proper protection – full face mask or visor for hockey, a proper fitting football helmet, sports googles or glasses and sun protection for outdoor sports like baseball.
+Before stepping on the field, rink or court ensure that you have the proper protection – full face mask or visor for hockey, a proper fitting football helmet, sports goggles or glasses and sun protection for outdoor sports like baseball.
 Talk to your optometrist about what can be done to protect your sight.
-If you are unlucky and are injured while playing sports, an optometrist can treat and asses most eye related injuries or refer you for the proper care.
+If you are unlucky and are injured while playing sports, an optometrist can treat and asses most eye-related injuries or refer you for the proper care.

 Dr. Alex Polczynski, Optometrist